davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     Branch register

   c
-    Predicate register (c as in conditional)
+    Predicate register (c as in 'conditional')

   d
     Application register residing in M-unit